 Use a Mobile Layout for Your Dashboard Layouts Specification

 steps

-The steps section defines all steps created and clipped to the dashboard.
-The properties vary based on whether the step is in compact form or SAQL form.
+The steps section defines all steps created in and clipped to the dashboard.
+The properties vary based on whether the dashboard is built using the Wave dashboard designer or classic designer.